-The volume of electric power generated by the energy complex of the capital increased by 5.8% from 2,410 million kW / h to 2,550.4 million kW / h, including sold by the population - by 19.6% from 724.2 to 866.5 million kW / hour Thus, the share of the population’s needs in the total amount of generated electricity increased from 30% to 34%.
+The volume of electric power generated by the Energy complex. of the capital increased by 5.8% from 2,410 million kW/h to 2,550.4 million kW/h, including energy supplied to the population increased by 19.6% from 724.2 to 866.5 million kW/hour.
+Thus, the share of the population’s needs in the total amount of generated electricity increased from 30% to 34%.

 The main source of water supply in the city of Nur-Sultan is the Nur-Sultan reservoir with a volume of 291.9 million m3, which is 60.6% of the design volume (410.9 million m3).
 Water is supplied by a water intake with a capacity of 210 thousand m3 / day.

 The total length of water supply networks increased by 29.7% from 934.6 km to 1212 km, including water lines - by 27.3% from 247 km to 314.4 km, and street networks - by 22.4% from 385.6 km to 472.1 km, intra-quarter networks - by 41% from 302 km to 425.6 km.